Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 For more information, see our guide to fees.

 Five GCSEs, grade C or above, including English Language and Maths.
-One of these GCSEs should be in Double Science at grade B or above.
+One of these GCSEs should be in GCSE Double Science at grade AA BB.
 All applicants will be interviewed.

 The AS-Level is 100% exam based.
 A minimum of a D grade is needed at AS Level to progress onto year 2 of the course.
 The A-Level is 100% exam based.
 Your final grade will solely be calculated from the results in your final papers.
 Assessment is an integral part of the overall learning process and our student centred approach aims to promote initiative and creativity, critical thinking, evaluation, decision making, personal reflection and effective communication skills.
 Each subject has a number of assessments throughout the year and can include the following: external exams, independent research, presentations, essays, coursework and in-class tests.